-NHTI offers a number of avenues for students with prior learning to gain college credit.
+NHTI offers avenues for students with prior learning to gain college credit.
 Students must be matriculated into a program of study and may request that prior credits or experience be evaluated and applied toward graduation requirements within their programs of study.
-The following lists options for prior learning assessment available to students.
+Options for prior learning assessment available to students include:

-College credit will be granted to students with military training, experience, or coursework that is recognized by the American Council on Education (ACE).
+College credit will be granted to students with military training, experience, or coursework recognized by the American Council on Education.
 Students seeking credit for their military experience will need to submit a military transcript to the Admissions Office for the review/evaluation process.
-For more information on transferring credits, visit Transferring to NHTI.

-NHTI, Concord’s Community College is a CLEP testing center.
-CLEP is the most widely accepted credit-by-examination program in the United States today, helping students of a wide range of ages earn credit for what they already know.
+CLEP is a nationwide Credit by Exam program that offers students the opportunity to obtain recognition for college-level achievement through a program of exams in undergraduate college courses.
+NHTI is a CLEP testing center.
+CLEP is the most widely accepted Credit by Exam program in the U.S., helping students earn credit for what they already know.
 CLEP exams are available in 34 college-level subjects.
-With satisfactory exam scores, students may earn credits toward their college degree, depending on the exam subjects and the students’ major field of study.
+With satisfactory exam scores, students may earn credits toward their college degree, depending on the exam subjects and the students’ major.

 Credit by Exam

-Credit by Exam allows matriculated students (those accepted into an academic program at NHTI) with sufficient background to receive credit for a course by passing a comprehensive exam of the course material.
-Students seeking Credit by Exam must be matriculated into a program at NHTI and must provide evidence that course content has been mastered.
+Credit by Exam allows matriculated students to receive credit by passing a comprehensive exam of course material.
+Seekers have to be matriculated into an NHTI program and provide evidence that the course content has been mastered.
 Students should first consult with their academic advisors to determine eligibility.

 The fee for Credit by Exam is $25 per credit hour.
-Grades will be either “pass” or “no pass,” with full course credit granted for a grade of “E” (pass).
-Since a traditional grade (A-F) is not entered, the Credit by Exam is not calculated into the student’s grade point average (GPA).
-If the student fails to pass the exam, no entry is made on the academic transcript but a record of the unsuccessful completion will be maintained in the student’s file.
-A student who receives a grade of “No Pass” on a Credit by Exam will be ineligible for another Credit by Exam in that course and must successfully complete the course as needed to fulfill program requirements.
-A student who has previously received a failing grade in a course (or less than “C” for transfer) may not request Credit by Exam in that course.
+Grades will be either “pass” or “no pass,” with full course credit granted for a grade of E (pass).
+Since a traditional grade (A-F) is not entered, the Credit by Exam is not calculated into the student’s GPA.
+If the student fails to pass the exam, no entry is made on the academic transcript, but a record of the unsuccessful completion will be maintained in the student’s file.
+A student who receives a grade of “no pass” will be ineligible for another Credit by Exam in that course and must successfully complete the course as needed to fulfill program requirements.
+A student who has previously received a failing grade in a course (or less than C for transfer) may not request Credit by Exam in that course.
 Financial Aid does not cover course credits earned through Credit by Exam, nor are the credits transferable.

-- Verify that you are matriculated (accepted into a program).
+- Verify the student is matriculated (accepted into a program).

-- Work with your department chair/advisor to schedule exam with appropriate professor.
+- Work with department chair/advisor to schedule exam with appropriate faculty.

-- If taking the exam in your graduating semester, obtain approval from the Vice President of Academic Affairs.
+- If taking the exam in graduating semester, obtain approval from the VPAA.

-- Complete Parts I, II, & III of the Application for Credit by Examination.
+- Complete parts I, II, and III of the Application for Credit by Exam.